-Making Roots: A Nation Captivated, will be published in August 2016 by University of California Press.
+Making Roots: A Nation Captivated, was published in August 2016 by University of California Press.
 This is the first book length study of Roots.

 Roots, published by Doubleday in the fall of 1976 and broadcast by ABC in the winter of 1977, was read by millions and watched by millions more, but today, Roots is neither acclaimed by critics nor much studied by academics.
 Roots fell out of favor in part because Haley’s story started to unravel as soon as it was in print.
 Haley fabricated parts of his story, paid over half a million dollars to settle a plagiarism suit brought by Harold Courlander, and relied heavily on an editor, Murray Fisher, to finish Roots.
 Other people were upset with how ABC, Doubleday, Haley, and associated parties seemed to be wringing money from the history of slavery.
 This explicit commercialization allowed Roots to reach millions of people, but it has made it difficult to see the book or the television series as a serious contribution to our nation’s understanding of the history of slavery.

 Still, Roots encouraged more people to engage seriously with the history slavery than anything before or since.
 Popular and academic reviewers who dismissed the book and television series as too middlebrow or criticized its historical accuracy largely missed the point.
 Roots asked viewers, across racial lines and national borders, to see slavery as a story about black people and black families and to identify with the sorrow, pain, and joy of enslaved people in ways that were unusual in commercial literature and unprecedented in broadcast television.
 Roots remains the most popular television miniseries of all time and its success will likely never be duplicated in the contemporary media environment.
 Producer David Wolper, joked that with so many channels now, “You couldn’t get a 71 share if you had the returning of the Lord.”